flyer1/Rainbow/README.md

 ```

 #### 2. Get NPM Packages
+We use npm (node package modules) to get node modules required in order to do development on the site.
+See the package.json file to see what is downloaded by npm when you run the following command (mainly gulp related files. gulp helps us run tasks like create our *.css file from *.less files, etc).
-Then CD to the Rainbow directory created during the clone and type the following to install the libs needed for this project (see package.json file for what dependencies are needed):
+CD to the Rainbow directory created during the clone and type the following:

 ```
 npm install
 ```

 #### 3. Get Bower Packages
+Bower is like npm but it is used here to get the libs required by the website (angular, angular-bootstrap, etc).
 Get bower and install globally (via the -g switch).
 ```
 npm install bower -g